 Work Injuries That Result in Compensation

-Not every work injury is one in which you can receive compensation.
-Some minor injuries are not worth hiring an attorney for, but you should never try to make that decision without a full evaluation from an experienced professional.
+Not every work injury is one in which you can receive workers' compensation.
+Some minor injuries are not worth hiring a work injury lawyer, but you should never try to make that decision without a full evaluation from an experienced professional.

 The following are common injuries that occur at work as well as tips to help determine whether or not they require a work injury attorney:

 Slips, trips, and falls: These types of injuries account for nearly a third of all types of personal injuries in the workplace.
 Falls can result in injuries ranging from head, neck and back injuries to broken bones, cuts, sprains and pulled muscles.
 Some of the common reasons why slips, trips and falls occur in the workplace include spills, slick surfaces, weather hazards, loose rugs, poor lighting, clutter or debris, uncovered wiring and uneven walking areas.
 Roof falls can result in significant injuries.
 Scaffolding accidents can result in injuries or death.
-If the fall resulted in significant medical bills, victims should contact an attorney they trust as soon as possible.
+If the fall resulted in significant medical bills, victims should contact a work injury lawyer they trust as soon as possible and have their situation evaluated for workers' compensation.

 Vehicle-related accidents: These are some of the most common types of accidents at construction sites and other work areas.
 Workers may be struck by or run over by a moving vehicle.
 They may fall off a vehicle or be struck by objects falling from a vehicle.
 Avoiding these types of accidents begins with evaluating who is at risk as well as how, when, where and why these accidents commonly occur.
-If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.
+If the accident resulted in significant medical attention, victims should contact a work injury lawyer they trust as soon as possible and have their claim to workers' compensation benefits evaluated.

 Fire and explosions: Explosions and fires in the workplace are often caused by risk factors such as defective gas lines and flammable materials that are not properly stored.
 The injuries caused by fires and explosions could be devastating and life changing.
 The U.S. Occupational Safety and Health Administration (OSHA) recommends several safety measures to prevent these types of deadly accidents and injuries including maintaining material safety data sheets for all chemicals and providing workers with personal protective equipment at all times.
 If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.

 Welding accidents: Welding is a process that is essential to work sites in California and throughout the country, but it is also highly dangerous.
 Despite there being heavy regulations in place to help keep workers safe, welding accidents continue to happen, and the resulting injuries are often severe.
-If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.
+If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible for a potential workers' compensation claim.

 Warehouse accidents: There is a disproportionately high accident rate in warehouses than in other employment sectors.
 Additionally, the fatal injury rate exceeds the national average in all workplaces.
 This is due to such an active environment, containing heavy products and volatile equipment.
 If the warehouse accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.